vic-ma/howtodismantle.github.io/_posts/2024-10-01-The-Ultimate-Guide-to-build-Enterprise-Templates-for-Peakboard-applications.md

 ## Colors

-A Peakboard project offers a central place to store a set of colors used in the current application.
+**Project Colors** offers a central place to store a set of colors used in the current application.
 Every new control relies on this color set.
-The background colors determine the overall look - whether it's a rather light or dark theme.
-The Primary, Highlight, and Signal colors are typically taken from the corporate design guidelines.
+The background colors determine the overall look---whether it's a light or dark theme.
+The primary, highlight, and signal colors are typically taken from the corporate design guidelines.

 ![image](/assets/2024-10-01/010.png)